Elijah-Ugoh/Model-Training-For-Nuclei-Segmentation/README.md

-# Development of a 2D Nuclei Segmentation Model for the Detection and VisualiZation of PACCs in Breast Cancer TMA Images
+# A 2D Nuclei Segmentation Model for the Detection and Visualization of PACCs in Breast Cancer TMA Images
 This repository contains the code and step-by-step process for training a deep-learning model for 2D nuclei segmentation of poly-aneuploid cancer cells (PACCs) in breast cancer tissue microarray (TMA) images using the [StarDist deep-learning](https://github.com/stardist/stardist/tree/main) package in Python.

 ## Overview